 With the former Crowne Plaza going independent as the Park Royal Beach, IHG loyalty members looking to cash in points or earn some are limited to this less impressive-looking Holiday Inn.
 The location is good though, smack in the middle of the Golden Zone, and rates are usually under $100 including taxes.
 Kids 12 and under eat free at the restaurants here, a big plus for families.

 This is one of the newer hotels in the area and its 164 rooms all have a view of the water and Deer Island.
-See more at the IHG website
+See more at the IHG website.

-Courtyard Mazatlan Beach Resort
+Courtyard by Marriott Mazatlan Beach Resort

 The Marriott Corporation’s one and only property in the city opened its doors in the summer of 2022 after years of announcements and multiple delays.
 (The spa is slated to open sometime in 2023).
 It is a thin high-rise a few steps away from the Holiday Inn and is on a similar level in terms of comfort and amenities.
 It has a nice infinity pool on the beach and upper floors have some suites with a balcony and a view.